mara131313/Antonio/README.md

 - Modular and expandable hardware architecture

 ### REMOTE
-- Touchscreen-based menu navigation
+- Touchscreen: multi-page menu system with smooth scrolling for the music library.
 - Joystick-based movement control
-- Audio feedback via integrated buzzer
+- Audio Feedback: buzzer calibrated for musical frequencies and variable volume using PWM (Duty Cycle) mapping
 - Visual feedback through touch display
-- Wireless Bluetooth communication with the robot
+- Wireless Communication: real-time transmission using the ESP-NOW protocol to ensure minimal latency

 ### SYSTEM
 - Concurrent handling of motors, audio, and displays